 Janice Pariat is the author of Boats on Land: A Collection of Short Stories (2012) and Seahorse: A Novel (2014).
 Boats on Land won her Sahitya Akademi’s Yuva Puraskar and the Crossword Book Award for Fiction.
 Her novella The Nine Chambered-Heart is forthcoming with HarperCollins India in November 2017, HarperCollins UK in May 2018, and is being translated for publication into Italian, Spanish, and German.
 Janice studied English Literature at St Stephen’s College, Delhi, and History of Art at the School of Oriental and African Studies, London.
 She has been a Charles Wallace Creative Writing Fellow, University of Kent, Canterbury (2014).
 Janice currently lives in New Delhi with a cat of many names.

-Jayanta Kalita is a Delhi-based journalist.
-Currently Associate Editor with ThePrint.in, a digital media start-up, he was associated with a number media organisations in the past, including The Times of India, Mail Today and Hindustan Times as well wire agency IANS.
-An MA in English literature from the University of Delhi, Kalita is an alumnus of the prestigious Asian College of Journalism in Chennai.
+Jayanta Kalita is a Delhi-based journalist and currently Associate Editor with ThePrint.in, a digital media start-up.
+He has been associated with a number of media organisations in the past, including The Times of India, Mail Today and Hindustan Times as well as the wire agency IANS.
+An MA in English literature from the University of Delhi, Kalita is an alumnus of the prestigious Asian College of Journalism, Chennai.
 He has varied interests ranging from peace and conflict studies, environment and health to politics and literature.
 His next project, a work of fiction, will be centred around the complex socio-political dynamics of India’s Northeast.
 A connoisseur of ethnic food and beverages, Kalita loves to explore new places.

 Jerry Pinto is a Mumbai-based writer of poetry, prose and children’s fiction.
 His novel Em and the Big Hoom (2012) won the Windham-Campbell Award managed by the Beinecke Library, Yale University; the Sahitya Akademi Award; the Hindu Lit for Life Award; and the Crossword Award.
 His analysis of the figure of Helen in Helen: The Life and Times of an H-Bomb (2006) won him the National Award for the Best Book on Cinema.
 He is on the board of MelJol, an NGO that works in the child rights space; SPARROW, an archive for women; and The People's Free Reading Room & Library, one of his city's first public libraries.